austimkelly/secretsynth/README.md

-# gitleaks-utils
+# secretsynth

-gitleaks-utils, in its current form, is a utility for evaluating discovered secrets across multiple orgs, and repositories.
-The name gitleaks-utils is a bit misleading since it requires the following tools:
+secretsynths, in its current form, is a utility for evaluating discovered secrets across multiple orgs, and repositories. secretsynth leverages the following tools:

 * gitleaks
 * trufflehog
 * Github Advanced Security
 * Github
+* Nosey Parker

-## Why gitleaks-utils?
+## Why secretsynth?

 In short, to help you: